ecrai30/RhythmForgeWebApp/README.md

-To which android version the signed APK is deployed "minSdkVersionForDexing": 26
+Android version the signed APK is deployed:
+  "minSdkVersionForDexing": 26